NerdSec/logstash/README.md

-# logstash-test
+# logstash
-Test config files
+Logstash configuration files for various sources to perform Security Analytics using the ELK stack.